 On the other hand it may be important to ask questions without worrying that each call or email adds to your bill.
 This is why I charge a single flat fee for uncontested divorces.
 I think it is important for clients to feel comfortable discussing their divorce and working with me to get the job done.

-Now that you understand how cheap uncontested divorce lawyers in Dallas price services, consider whether you should hire an attorney for your divorce.
+Now that you understand how cheap uncontested divorce lawyers in Texas price services, consider whether you should hire an attorney for your divorce.

-Why look for cheap uncontested divorce lawyers in Dallas, Texas?
+Why look for cheap uncontested divorce lawyers in Texas?